 Preparedness for End-of-Life Care

-It is important to mentally prepare spouses of terminally ill patients.
-Preparedness for death and coping with bereavement play a very important role in complicated grief.
+It is important to prepare spouses of terminally ill patients mentally.
+Preparedness for death and coping with bereavement play a crucial role in complicated grief.